QuantEcon/lecture-python-intro/in-work/networks.md

 \end{equation*}
 %

-Once the vertices in $V$ are enumerated, the weight function and adjacency matrix provide essentially the same information.
+Once the nodes in $V$ are enumerated, the weight function and adjacency matrix provide essentially the same information.

-We often work with the latter, since it facilitates computations.
+TODO fix numref

 For example, with $\{$poor, middle, rich$\}$ mapped to $(0, 1, 2)$,
     the adjacency matrix corresponding to the weighted directed graph in